gdgunnars/NoteMan/README.md

 Please keep in mind that we have the `--experimental-modules` flag enabled since we are using es6 import instead of require() to eliminate the use of Babel.

+## Documentation
+The API endpoints have documentation at runtime.
+When you have ran `npm start` go to `http://localhost:3000/api-docs/` or click [here](http://localhost:3000/api-docs/#/).

+We recommend to use curl or Postman for testing the API endpoints instead of trying to use the documentation testing capabilities.

 ## Running the tests

 Currently there are no automated tests.